Quantum Monte Carlo for Gauge Fields and Matter without the Fermion Determinant: Abstract

 \section{Abstract}

 Ab-initio Monte Carlo simulations of strongly-interacting fermionic systems are plagued by the fermion sign problem, making the non-perturbative study of many interesting regimes of dense quantum matter, or of theories of odd numbers of fermion flavors, challenging.
 Moreover, typical fermion algorithms require the computation (or sampling) of the fermion determinant.
 We focus instead on the meron cluster algorithm, which can solve the fermion sign problem in a class of models without involving the determinant.
-We develop and benchmark new meron algorithms to simulate fermions coupled to $\mathbb{Z}_2$ and $U(1)$ gauge fields to uncover potential exotic properties of matter, particularly relevant for quantum simulator experiments.
+We develop and benchmark new meron algorithms to simulate fermions coupled to $\mathbb{Z}_2$ and $U(1)$ gauge fields in the presence of appropriate four-fermi interactions.
+Such algorithms can be used to uncover potential exotic properties of matter, particularly relevant for quantum simulator experiments.
 We demonstrate the emergence of the Gauss' Law at low temperatures for a $U(1)$ model in $(1+1)-$d.

 \paragraph{Introduction.--} Microscopic models involving fermions that strongly interact with each other, either directly or mediated via gauge fields, are essential ingredients of many theories in condensed matter and particle physics \cite{Vafek2014, Borsten2017, Aitchison}.
 From the Hubbard model describing the physics of correlated fermions, to the quantum Hall effect and high-temperature superconductivity, fermions subjected to various interactions have been studied both perturbatively and non-perturbatively \cite{Klitzing2017,FloresLivas2020}.
 Fermions constitute the matter component of all microscopic theories of particle physics (as leptons in electromagnetic and weak interactions, as quarks in strong interactions) and interact with gauge fields (the photon, the $W^{\pm},Z$, and the gluons respectively) \cite{Peskin:1995ev}.
 Gauge fields are also becoming increasingly important to condensed matter systems, from frustrated magnetism to theories of deconfined quantum criticality \cite{fradkin2023field}.